How to watch Euphoria season 2 online: release date and time

 Canada: Watch on Crave

-The new season looks especially troubling for Rue, as the trailer for the new season has shown her back in the thick of things.
+The new season looks especially troubling for Rue, as the trailer has shown her back in the thick of things.
 Word is she has a new dealer, and possibly even a whole suitcase full of drugs (which she may have wheeled into an NA session).
 We're hoping Ali (Colman Domingo) is there for her.

 Rue's relationship with Jules has been fractured ever since the two parted ways at the train station.
 Some read that scene as Jules leaving Rue, but the latter was the one who decided not to get on board.
 Jules' season looks to be about far more than Rue, though, as the aforementioned between-seasons episode revealed that Jules was considering detransitioning — halting her planned gender transition.